Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Methods

 \subsection{Stan Implementation}

-The methods described here were implemented in Stan\cite{stancore}, a probabilistic programming language designed for Bayesian inference, in which model specification is performed explicitly within the language, and No U-Turn Sampler (NUTS) Hamiltonian Monte Carlo\cite{hoffman2014no} (HMC) is performed for the model parameters.
+The methods described here were implemented in Stan\cite{stancore}, a probabilistic programming language designed for Bayesian inference, in which model specification is performed explicitly within the language, and Hamiltonian Monte Carlo\cite{hoffman2014no} (HMC) with the No U-Turn Sampler (NUTS) is performed for the model parameters.
 The Gaussian Process was represented for inference with a standardised, uncorrelated Gaussian latent variable $\eta$, which was reshaped and transformed by the covariance Kronecker components to form the latent variable $f$ conditioned on the covariance.
 HMC was performed for the GP hyperparameters and noise terms, the latent function representation $\eta$, the latent function $f$ for discrete-valued tasks, and the missing values of the outputs.
 The Stan programs were called from within the R programming language via Rstan\cite{rstan}.
 Similar computational speedups have been achieved in Stan previously \cite{flaxman2015fast, Ronneberg2021}.